Uday Singh (Fijian politician): Family

 Born to Jang Bhadur Singh and Manorama Singh on 14 September 1938.
 Uday Singh grew up with his parents, brothers and sisters on the Singh Family Estate at KumKum, Ba.
 His brothers were: James Shankar Singh, Sital Singh, Bir Singh, Robert Singh (Soki) and Kuar Singh.

 Uday Singh was married to Vidya Singh, whom he had known since childhood.
-They have 4 children Alindra Singh, Shalendra Singh, Sharmila Singh and Sameer Singh and nine grandchildren; the oldest being Ashneet Singh and Rupashna Singh.
+They have 4 children Alindra Singh, Shalendra Singh, Sharmila Singh and Sameer Singh and nine grandchildren; Ashneet Singh, Rupashna Singh, Lavnya, Prachi, Rhea, Ashutosh, Rishabh, Anushka, and Shivani.

 Background

 After leaving school Singh worked with his father on their grand estate.
 He developed an appreciation of the business of farming and on acquired three hundred and fifty acres of farm land.
 Such interest and dedication made him very attached to this vocation and that is the major reason for him being the gang president of KumKum P/L gang in the Moto Sector for such a long time.
 Singh did a substantial amount of cane farming which was substantial contribution to the Fiji Islands commerce of sugar production and provided support for numerous families living on his farm land in Ba.
-Singh’s family business is the largest contributors to the nations import and export business.

 The nature of farming community did not isolate him from the many intricacies of the total society ranging from children's education to the national politics and he had no qualms to be actively involved in all the major areas of the total existence and the sound maintenance of the society and the nation of as a whole.

 This vigor led him to serve in the various educational, religious boards and to take active participation in politics and in various areas of national development.

-The Singh family are the largest private land owners of the Fiji Islands.
+It is believed that the Singh family are among the largest private landowners in the Fiji Islands.
+However, much of the farmland today lies in a state of disrepair, a stark contrast to the thriving and well-maintained estates once overseen by Mr. Singh.

 Professional life

 Uday Singh was a cane farmer and Gang president of KumKum in Moto Sector, Ba, since 1960.
-In 1970-1995 he was the chairman of Ba Health Center.
-Between 1985-1987 Singh was the director of the Sugar Fund Authority, between this period he was also a Member of Parliament.
-He was a commissioner in the Fiji Public Service Commission between 1987-2001.
+In 1970–1995 he was the chairman of Ba Health Center.
+Between 1985 and 1987 Singh was the director of the Sugar Fund Authority, between this period he was also a Member of Parliament.
+He was a commissioner in the Fiji Public Service Commission between 1987 and 2001.
 In 1992 he became a member of the delegation to the United Nation.
-From 1994-1999 he was a Senator in the House of Senate Fiji.
-Between 1992-1997 he was the director of Yaqara Pastrol Farm Limited.
+From 1994 to 1999 he was a Senator in the House of Senate Fiji.
+Between 1992 and 1997 he was the director of Yaqara Pastrol Farm Limited.